pfitaxel/learn-ocaml.el/README.md

 ## Authors and Acknowledgments

-**learn-ocaml.el** has been developed in University Toulouse III by Erik Martin-Dorel and Manuel Cabarcos Baulina, thanks to the support of the [OCaml Software Foundation](http://ocaml-sf.org/).
+**learn-ocaml.el** has been developed in University Toulouse III by Erik Martin-Dorel, Manuel Cabarcos Baulina, and Louis Ayroles, thanks to the support of the [OCaml Software Foundation](http://ocaml-sf.org/).

 ## License